tugascrown204/clean-code-example/CONTRIBUTING.md

 - Keep your changes focused and limited in scope.
 - Write clear commit messages describing your changes.
 - If you're adding examples, ensure they align with clean code principles and best practices.
+- **Code Reviews**: Be prepared for feedback on your pull request and be willing to make adjustments based on reviewer suggestions.

 Thank you for your contribution!
 We look forward to reviewing it.